 Atlases are complete for 45 counties and of these, 5 have been revised and 2 revisions are underway.
 There are 26 new atlases underway; 16 counties have not yet been started.
-At the current pace and a completion rate of ~5 per year, statewide coverage will be achieved about 8 years.
+At the current pace and a completion rate of ~5 per year, statewide coverage will be achieved within a decade.